-Kildare County Council has put in place a policy and procedure, which in tandem with the legislation, will encourage workers to report potential wrongdoing in the knowledge that their concerns will be taken seriously and investigated, where appropriate, and that their confidentiality will be respected.
+Kildare County Council has in place a policies and procedures, which in tandem with the legislation, will encourage workers to report potential wrongdoing in the knowledge that their concerns will be taken seriously and investigated, where appropriate, and that their confidentiality will be respected.

-The policy highlights that it is always appropriate to raise concerns when they are based on a reasonable belief, irrespective of whether any wrongdoing is in fact subsequently identified.
-The policy also provides workers with guidance on how to raise concerns
+The policies highlight that it is always appropriate to raise concerns when they are based on a reasonable belief, irrespective of whether any wrongdoing is in fact subsequently identified.
+The policies also provide workers with guidance on how to raise concerns.

-This policy applies to all Kildare County Council workers including contractors, consultants, agency staff, former employees and interns/trainees and under the 2022 amendment act has been expanded to include Councillors, volunteers and job applicants.
+The Protected Disclosures Act as amended applies to all Kildare County Council workers including contractors, consultants, agency staff, former employees and interns/trainees and under the 2022 amendment act has been expanded to include Councillors, volunteers and job applicants.

-In accordance with the provisions of the Protected Disclosures Act 2014, the council has appointed Ms Christine O'Grady, Senior Executive Officer, Corporate Services to receive protected disclosures.
-The designated officer can be contacted by telephone at 045-980721, by e-mail at email@example.com or by post at Áras Chill Dara, Devoy Park, Naas, Co Kildare.
+In accordance with the provisions of the Protected Disclosures Act 2014-2022, the council has appointed Ms Christine O'Grady, Senior Executive Officer, Corporate Services as the designated officer to receive protected disclosures.

 Internal Disclosure Channel (for workers to employers)